Hypodontia – Teeth Meaning, vs Oligodontia Adontia, Genetics, Cancer, Images

 - Dental X-rays: Radiographic images help in confirming the absence of teeth that are not visible in the mouth.
 They can also reveal if tooth buds are present but have not yet erupted.

-- Genetic Testing: In cases where hypodontia is thought to be due to a genetic cause, particularly if it is associated with a syndrome, genetic testing may be recommended to identify the specific mutation or genetic abnormality.
+- Genetic Testing: In cases where hypodontia is thought to be due to a genetic cause, genetic testing may be recommended to identify the specific mutation or genetic abnormality.
+Advancements in genetic research have made it possible to identify specific genes associated with non-syndromic tooth agenesis.
+Genetic testing can be particularly valuable in cases where hypodontia is part of a broader syndrome, such as ectodermal dysplasia or cleft lip and palate.

 Based on the findings of the dental examination, X-rays, and possibly genetic testing, the dentist or specialist will make a diagnosis of hypodontia and discuss potential treatment options.